iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 └── index.jpeg
 ```

-On running `dvc add` on this directory of images, a `Dvcfile` is created with
+On running `dvc add` on this directory of images, a `dirname.dvc` is created, by
-information about the checksum of directory which is cached as a file in
+default, with information about the checksum of directory which is cached as a
-`.dvc/cache`.
+file in `.dvc/cache`.

 ```yaml
 - md5: 196a322c107c2572335158503c64bfba.dir